jozu-ai/kitops/docs/src/docs/cli/installation.md

 kit version
 ```

+## Optional: Set Your Environment

+You can configure which directory credentials and storage are located:
+* `--config` flag for a specific kit CLI execution
+* `KITOPS_HOME` environment variable for permanent configurations

+If the `KITOPS_HOME` is set in various places the order of precedence is:
+1. `--config` flag, if specified
+1. `$KITOPS_HOME` environment variable, if set
+1. A default OS-dependent value:

+    Linux: `$XDG_DATA_HOME/kitops`, falling back to `~/.local/share/kitops`

+    Windows: `%LOCALAPPDATA\kitops`

+    Darwin: `~/Library/Caches/kitops`

 ## Follow the Quick Start

 Now that everything is set up you can follow our [Quick Start](../get-started.md) to learn how to pack and share your first ModelKit.